-KP: Kyiv-Mohyla Academy is well known as an educational institution that fiercely promotes the Ukrainian that necessity products that necessity products and peak Ukrainian.
-But it's another matter as to whether they do speak it.
+KP: Kyiv-Mohyla Academy is well known as an educational institution that fiercely promotes the Ukrainian heartman that necessy pro-language.
+VB: All the students can speak Ukrainian Buit's another matter as to whether they do speak it.
 It's up to them whether they want to speak this language in their personal lives.
-Of course, we encourage them to speak this products are products and the personal lives.
-Of course, we encourage them to speak the products are products and the products are products as the products are products and the products are products and the products are products as the products are products as see MOHYLA, page 7 and continued efforts by the party in power, or the Donetal-based Party of Regions, to curtail the perceptives of an already weakened president of the presiden
+Of course, we encourage them to speak "standard"

+see MOHYLA, page 7